Uiseguys/newtoni-site/README.md

-# grassow-site
+# newtoni-site
-grassow press site will be deployed automatically to netlify on grassow-site.netlify.com
+new toni press site will be deployed automatically to netlify on newtoni-site.netlify.com